-I Married A Complete Stranger & It Was The Best Thing For Me
+I Married A Complete Stranger And It Was The Best Thing I Could've Done

 When I walked down the aisle to marry my husband, I had no idea what hand he wrote with.
 I barely knew his favorite color.
 This is just one of the things that happens when you are someone who married a complete stranger.